chuanqisun/react-agent-hooks/src/react-agent-hooks/README.md

 function MyApp() {
   // Run the Agent with a prompt
-  // This Agent can see all the values from `useAgentState`, `useAgentMemo`, and can use any tool from `useAgentTool` const agent = useAgent({ apiKey: "******" });
+  // Agent always sees the latest states from `useAgentState`, `useAgentMemo`, and can uses the latest tools from `useAgentTool` const agent = useAgent({ apiKey: "******" });

   // Call the Agent